 - executing non-disclosure agreements (NDAs) and material transfer agreements (MTAs) to advance research and industry partnerships

 - developing complex intellectual property management plans (IPMPs) and interinstitutional agreements (IIAs) critical to protecting Berkeley Lab’s intellectual property while Berkeley Lab participates in multi-party research and consortia

 IPO also connects Berkeley Lab researchers with regional and national training and resources to develop their research for greater impact on society.
 IPO supports Berkeley Lab researchers whether their interests are in creating startups (entrepreneurship) or in developing technologies with industry partners while remaining at the lab (intrapreneurship).

 For details and data see

-On March 1, 2018, the Innovation and Partnerships Office split into the Intellectual Property Office (IPO) and the *Strategic Partnerships Office (SPO).
+On March 1, 2018, the Innovation and Partnerships Office split into the Intellectual Property Office (IPO) and the Strategic Partnerships Office (SPO).
 SPO handles collaborative research contracts and grants along with inter-lab work orders for both federal and non-federal research partners.
-SPO is currently managed by the Office of Laboratory Counsel.